DigitalGlobe/GGD-gbdxm/doc/modelreference.md

  `image width`}.

 Output layer:
  - _Coverage_ of size {`batch size`, `number of labels`, `height`, `width`}.
-This must be named "coverage". is interpreted as the confidence score of the bounding box.
+ This must be named "coverage".
+It is interpreted as the confidence score of the bounding box.
  - _BBoxes_  of size {`batch size`, 4, `height`, `width`}.
 This must be named "bboxes".
-Boxes are specified in the order "Left", "Top", "Right", "Bottom".
+Boxes are interpreted in the order "Left", "Top", "Right", "Bottom".

 Notes:
  - The `height` and `width` of the outputs are related, but not the same as the image size.
-These dimensions must be of equal size in each output layer.
+These dimensions must be of the same in each output layer.
- - The "output-layer" parameter, if given, is ignored.
+ - The "output-layer" parameter is ignored.

 ## TensorFlow